See all > News

 If you prefer, you can let the nurse know that you will contact your partners yourself.
 Although it can be difficult, it’s important to communicate any positive results with your partners so they can get tested and seek the follow-up care and treatment they may need.

-How to schedule an STI panel
+How to Schedule an STI Panel Test

-You can schedule an STI panel through your primary care doctor or visit an STI testing clinic.
+You can schedule an STI panel test through your primary care doctor or visit an STI testing clinic.
 If you’re one of the 6.5 million Canadians without a family doctor — or if you’d prefer not to visit your primary care provider for STI testing — Maple is a great solution.

 It’s quick and simple to register, and we provide access to primary care providers, such as Canadian-licensed doctors and nurse practitioners, within minutes, 24/7/365.
-Primary care providers on Maple can order STI panel lab work at an in-person facility near you, at their discretion.
-With all conversations taking place over secure text, audio, or video call, we make it easy to take control of your sexual health and make STI testing part of your regular preventive healthcare regimen.
+Primary care providers on Maple can order STI panel lab work at an in-person facility near you at their discretion.
+With all conversations taking place over secure text, audio, or video calls, we make it easy to take control of your sexual health and make STI testing part of your regular preventive healthcare regimen.

 The information presented here is for educational purposes and is not meant to replace the advice from your medical professional.
 Virtual care is not meant for medical emergencies.
 If you are experiencing an emergency like chest pain or difficulties breathing, for example, please call 911 or go to your nearest emergency room.